DPDK/dpdk/doc/guides/prog_guide/packet_classif_access_ctrl.rst

 Depending on the rule-set, it might reduce RT memory requirements but might increase classification time.
 There is a possibility at build-time to specify maximum memory limit for internal RT structures for given AC context.
-It could be done via **max_size** field of the **rte_acl_config** strucure.
+It could be done via **max_size** field of the **rte_acl_config** structure.
 Setting it to the value greater than zero, instructs rte_acl_build() to:

-*   attempt to minimise number of tries in the RT table, but
+*   attempt to minimize number of tries in the RT table, but
 *   make sure that size of RT table wouldn't exceed given value.

-Setting it to zero makes rte_acl_build() to use the default behaviour: try to minimise size of the RT structures, but doesn't expose any hard limit on it.
+Setting it to zero makes rte_acl_build() to use the default behavior: try to minimize size of the RT structures, but doesn't expose any hard limit on it.

 That gives the user the ability to decisions about performance/space trade-off.
 For example: